-Our NUE technology enables plants to absorb and utilize nitrogen fertilizer much more efficiently than conventional plants.
+Our NUE technology enables plants to utilize nitrogen fertilizer much more efficiently than conventional plants.
 This allows crops to achieve significantly higher yields under normally applied levels of nitrogen fertilizer, or to achieve the same yields as conventional crops while using 30 to 50% less nitrogen fertilizer.

 Nitrogen fertilizer is a primary plant nutrient and key driver of crop yield.
-Nitrogen fertilizer is a significant component of crop production cost and was a \$104.6 billion product within the \$183.3 billion market for all fertilizers in 2012, according to an industry-specific report by MarketLine.
-Research published in Plant Biotechnology Journal reported that only 30 to 50% of added nitrogen fertilizer is taken up by agricultural crops, with the remainder left unutilized and potentially becoming a significant environmental pollutant.
+Nitrogen fertilizer is also a significant component of crop production cost.
+Plant Biotechnology Journal reported that only 30% to 50% of added nitrogen fertilizer is taken up by agricultural crops, with the remainder left unutilized and potentially becoming a significant environmental pollutant.

 Our NUE technology platform was initially based on a trait discovered at the University of Alberta (Canada), and we hold an exclusive, global license to the technology for use in all crops, with unlimited sublicense rights.
-Efficacy of this NUE technology has been demonstrated in field-grown rice, wheat, and canola by multiple groups.
-NUE cotton lines will be field tested in the United States in 2016, and related NUE cotton lines are expected to be field tested in India in the near term.
+Efficacy of this NUE technology has recently been demonstrated in field-grown rice, wheat, and canola by multiple groups.
+While we had planned to test NUE cotton lines in the U.S. in 2016, those lines will instead be field tested by our partner, Mahyco.